Rule the School

 Rule the School is a modern role-reversal, reality TV show for teenagers formerly shown on CBBC.
 The basis of the show was to take five talented school pupils and 10 school teachers and swap roles.
 The pupils became the teachers and the teachers became the pupils.
 The series first aired in 2002, with lessons including text-messaging, break-dancing, computer gaming, customising clothes, popstar skills and 'funky footballing'.
 The series was nominated for a BAFTA in 2003 when lessons included dance, rap and, slightly more conventionally, physical education.
-In 2004 the timetable included dance lessons, djing, skateboarding and fashion.
+In 2004 the timetable included dance lessons, DJing, skateboarding and fashion.

-The BAFTA nominated show ended in 2005 after four seasons & was presented by Jake Humphrey.
+The show ended in 2005 after four seasons, and was presented by Jake Humphrey.

 The "Teachers"

 The five Rule the School "teachers" represented a cross-section of society.
 The young teaching team consisted of young adults around the 12–14 age range picked from a diverse selection of schools and groups across the UK.
 Each young person selected to take part in the project had an area of speciality they were confident and able to teach adults about.
 They had their own policies on punishments, budgets, lesson plans and even dress code.